Independent Mississippi governor race tracker

 1. Mississippi Today — What lived and died in the 2026 Mississippi legislative session (April 5, 2026) — The broad session-wrap item this page is meant to answer and contextualize.

-3. House Concurrent Resolution 64 (2026) via LegiScan — Shows the regular session was extended on paper and could reconvene unless leaders decide it is unnecessary.
+3. House Concurrent Resolution 64 (2026) via LegiScan — Shows the regular session was extended on paper before lawmakers returned for veto business.

 4. Magnolia Tribune — Appropriators hammer out FY 2027 state budget as regular session nears end (March 27, 2026) — Best concise budget-endgame framing for teacher pay, PERS, Medicaid, and the larger appropriations squeeze.